adumont/adumont.github.io/calculators.md

 ![](../assets/img/ti-59/20240407_191930.jpg)

 I acquired this TI-59 in April 2024.
 It was assembled in Holland in 1977.
 With it, I have the original pouch, two books and a booklet (in french), the Master Library Module, and 4 magnetic cards.
-Unfortunately this unit is not working any more.
+Unfortunately this unit is not working any more (for now).

 ## TI-52